 It is best to be stringent, and if one finds himself in such a situation (e.g. at a Shabbos table with as yet unobservant guests who aren’t dressed modestly and he needs to recite Kiddush or Birchas hamazon or say Divrei Torah) he should turn his head and close his eyes, or if he cannot turn away, at least close his eyes, while reciting the Brachos, Tefilos or Torah.
 (See Biur Halacha Siman 75:1 Dibur Hamaschil B’makom that L’Chatchila closing the eyes alone is not adequate)

-2) One who does recite Brachos, Tefilos or speaks words of Torah when he sees such an immodestly clad female is considered to have transgressed a sin and causes a spiritual darkness in the upper worlds.
+2) One who does recite Brachos, Tefilos or speaks words of Torah while he sees an immodestly clad female is considered to have transgressed a sin and causes a spiritual darkness in the upper worlds.
 (See Sefer Geder Olam from the Chofetz Chaim Perek 6)

 Moreover, no holiness whatsoever is ascribed to the words he has uttered, as they were uttered against the will of Hashem.
 (Geder Olam ibid.
 If he simply saw her, the Bracha isn’t repeated, but if he was gazing at her, it needs to be repeated.
 See Mishna Berura Siman 75:4)

-One who regularly recites Brachos, Tefilos and Torah while able to see immodestly clad females, brings poverty and other bad things upon himself.
+One who regularly recites Brachos, Tefilos and Torah while seeing immodestly clad females, brings poverty and other bad things upon himself.
 (Chofetz Chaim based on Talmud Nedarim 7b)

 HALACHOS FOR EREV SHABBOS KODESH , JULY 22, 2011

 Halachos for Erev Shabbos Kodesh